Hello, Namaste Foodies!

 A bit About ME

-I’m a part-time food blogger and a full-time mother to a most adorable, naughty and cute little girl.
+I’m a part-time food blogger and a full-time mother to a most adorable, bubbly and cute little girl.
 I am a vegetarian by choice and a food enthusiast who enjoys cooking for my family.

 About the BLOG